 Following is an example Dockerfile with inline comments describing each step in the file.
 The Dockerfile shows the different ways you can install extensions or dependencies so you can extend it to fit exactly what you need.
 Also take a look at the Golang image documentation on the Docker Hub.

-# Starting from the latest Golang container FROM golang:latest # INSTALL any further tools you need here so they are cached in the docker build # Set the WORKDIR to the project path in your GOPATH, e.g. /go/src/github.com/go-martini/martini/ WORKDIR /go/src/your/package/name # Copy the content of your repository into the container COPY . ./ # Install dependencies through go get, unless you vendored them in your repository before # Vendoring can be done through the godeps tool or Go vendoring available with # Go versions after 1.5.1 RUN go get
+# Starting from the latest Golang image FROM golang:1.9 # INSTALL any further tools you need here so they are cached in the docker build # Set the WORKDIR to the project path in your GOPATH, e.g. /go/src/github.com/go-martini/martini/ WORKDIR /go/src/your/package/name # Copy the content of your repository into the image COPY . ./ # Install dependencies through go get, unless you vendored them in your repository before # Vendoring can be done with an external tool like godep or glide # Go versions after 1.5.1 include support for a vendor directory RUN go get

 Using Docker’s multi-stage build feature, you can implement some changes to you Dockerfile to allow you to build and use a Go binary from a single Dockerfile, outputting a Docker image with the Go binary but none of the Golang build tools - meaning a smaller and more efficient image with a less complex setup.

 FROM line begins a new stage.
 The final image is the result of the last stage, which means any previous stages are not saved in the final image.
 This is great for creating “builder” workflows easily.